spapas/spapas.github.io/content/django-unpoly.md

 * the `self.request.up.layer.emit` on the `DeleteView` `form_valid`

 We'll explain these later.
-However the thing to keep is that this is the same as a good-old Django app, without the need to implement special functionallity like checks for ajax views, fragments, special form handling etc.
+However the thing to keep is that this is the same as a good-old Django app, without the need to implement special functionality like checks for ajax views, fragments, special form handling etc.

 ## Integrating unpoly with Django

 To integrate unpoly with Django you only need to include the unpoly JavaScript and CSS library to your project.
 This is a normal .js file that you can retrieve from the [unpoly install page](https://unpoly.com/install).
 Also, if you are using Bootstrap 3,4 or 5 I recommend to also download the corresponding unpoly-bootstrapX.js file.

 Unpoly communicates with your backend through custom X-HTTP-UP headers.
 You could use the headers directly however it is also possible to install the [python-unpoly](https://gitlab.com/rocketduck/python-unpoly) library to make things easier.
 After installing that library you'll add the `unpoly.contrib.django.UnpolyMiddleware` in your `MIDDLEWARE` list resulting in an extra `up` attribute to your request.
 You can then use this `up` attribute through the [API](https://unpoly.readthedocs.io/en/latest/usage.html) for easier access to the unpoly headers.

+To access `up` through your Django templates you can use `request.up` or add it to the default context using a context processor so you can access it directly.

-To make sure that everything works, add the `up-follow` to one of your links, i.e change `<a href='linkto'>link</a>` to <a up-follow href='linkto'>link</a>.
+To make sure that everything works, add the `up-follow` to one of your links, i.e change `<a href='linkto'>link</a>` to `<a up-follow href='linkto'>link</a>`.
 When you click on this link you should observe that instead of a full-page reload you'll get the response immediately!
 What really happens is that unpoly will make an AJAX request to the server, retrieve the response and render it on the current page making the response seem much faster!

 ## Unpoly configuration

 The main way to use unpoly is to add `up-x` attributes to your html elements to enable unpoly behavior.
-However it is possible to use the unpoly js API (`up`) to set some global configuration.
+However it is possible to use the unpoly js API (`window.up` or `up`) to set some global configuration.
 For example, you can use `up.log.enable()` and `up.log.disable()` to enable/disable the unpoly logging to your console.
 I recommend enabling it for your development environment because it will help you debug when things don't seem to be working.

 To use `up` to configure unpoly you only need to add it on a `<script>` element after loading the unpoly library, for example: